 About Me

-Outside the lab, I enjoy mentoring students and exploring the intersection of health and technology—especially through photogrammetry, 3D modeling, and wearable devices.
+Beyond my primary research, I enjoy mentoring students and exploring the intersection of health and technology—especially through photogrammetry, 3D modeling, and wearable devices.

 Education